gaiwudi/beth-1_code_by_python_just_try/README.md

 # beth-1
 This just fork from https://github.com/mwanglab/beth-1 .
 I jsut want to change the R code to the python code.
 Because I want to find a position in HK china.
+I have not to change.
+The github can not change it to private,so it is just a plan.